Jmillan-Dev/drf-query-filter/README.md

     ]
 ```

-The first value of the Field constructor is the name of the query that it will look for in the request.
+The first value of the Field constructor is the name of the query that it will look for in the request. meaning that in
-meaning that in the case of using `fields.Field('username')` it will try to search for the key *'username'* in the query:
+the case of using `fields.Field('username')` it will try to search for the key *'username'* in the query:

 > http://localhost/path/to/somewhere/? **username** =value

 with the param **target_fields** of the Field you can tell what are the target fields of the model.

 Not assigning the target_field will assume that the name of the field is the same for the name of the target field.

 ```python
 fields.Field('username')  # it will user `username` as the target field.
 ```

-To tell what target_field it is use the target_fields,
-using only a str will target only one field in the model.
+To tell what target_field it is use the target_fields, using only a str will target only one field in the model.

 ```python
 fields.Field('search', 'username')
 ```

-Using a list or tuple will target multiple fields.
+Using a list or a tuple will target multiple fields of the model.

 ```python
 fields.Field('search', ['username', 'first_name', 'last_name'])
 ```

-Meaning that the result in the field `?search=value` will be assign to all the target fields.
+Meaning that the result in the field `search` will be assigned to all the target fields.

 ### How does it query?

 In an example like this: